What happened in the Russian Revolution?

 The Tzar, however, refused to let Russia quit from the conflict, no matter how much his people were starving or suffering.

-The revolution finally occurred in 1917.
+The revolution occurred in 1917.
 However, it was a revolution that occurred in stages over the year.

-It can be a complex topic to study, but this will try and keep things simple, by explaining the three broad stages that took Russia from a monarchy to a communist country.
+It can be a complex topic to study, but this article will try and keep things simple, by explaining the three broad stages that took Russia from a monarchy to a communist country.

 Stage 1: The February Revolution